amirkeren/bluemix-workshop/README.md

 We will now create the action that will transform the incoming message so that the output will be formatted to the proper input for the Watson Language Translator API

-1. Go to the [OpenWhisk editor](https://console.ng.bluemix.net/openwhisk/editor) and create a new action by clicking "Create an Action" on the top left (use the default settings) with any name of your choosing
+1. Go to the [OpenWhisk editor](https://console.ng.bluemix.net/openwhisk/editor) and create a new action by clicking "Create an Action" on the top left, enter a name for the action and click "Create an Action"

 2. Replace the main function with the one below -